DBChoco/Salawat/README.md

 - [x] Snapstore
 - [x] Add auto start to Windows (only if installed on default path)
 - [ ] Fix bugs
+  - [ ] Fix bug that causes crash after Adhan is played (need more information about the cause)
 - [ ] Add loader

 #### Probably future updates, inshaAllah: